-For the real time kinetic (RTK) check point data collection, Trimble R7 and R8 base units were positioned at a nearby monument to broadcast a kinematic correction to a roving Trimble R6 or R10 receiver.
-All RTK measurements were made during periods with a Position Dilution of Precision (PDOP) of \leq 3.0 with at least six satellites in view of the stationary and roving receivers.
+For the real time kinematic (RTK) check point data collection, a Trimble R7 or R8 base unit was positioned at a nearby monument to broadcast a kinematic correction to a roving Trimble R6 or R8 GNSS receiver.
+All RTK measurements were made during periods with a Position Dilution of Precision (PDOP) of ≤ 3.0 with at least six satellites in view of the stationary and roving receivers.
 When collecting RTK data, the rover would record data while stationary for five seconds, then calculate the pseudorange position using at least three one-second epochs.
 Relative errors for the position must be less than 1.5 cm horizontal and 2.0 cm vertical in order to be accepted.
 See Table 5 for Trimble unit specifications.